TSABM/inbre-retina/README.md

 Code and documents for the internship

 ## Day 48 8/1/24
-11:17 am -
+11:17 am - 2:17 pm

-reading up on QMovie so as to make loading many video formats possible (gif included) it will require refactoring the canvas
+reading up on QMovie so as to make loading many video formats possible (gif included) it will require refactoring the canvas.

+Refactoring is in progress, but proving difficult.
+I'm trying to slide the video loader as neatly as I can into the existing framework while also trying to make it easily expandable in the future when handling other formats.
+Its difficult to say the least.
+The current plan is to make some subclass or something that hands the scene one pixmap at a time for each frame, but can still run at its correct ish framerate... it might be too clunky.

 ## Day 47 7/31/24
 10:20 am - 12:13 pm